328 EFCC Detective Cadets Graduate From NDA | Leadership Newspaper

 328 EFCC Detective Cadets Graduate From NDA

-328 new anti-graft detectives of the Economic and Financial Crimes Commission, (EFCC) will on Saturday, August 31, 2019 graduate from the Nigerian Defence Academy (NDA).
+No fewer than 328 new anti-graft detectives of the Economic and Financial Crimes Commission (EFCC) will on Saturday, August 31, 2019 graduate from the Nigerian Defence Academy (NDA).

-The reviewing officer for the parade is the Commander in Chief of the Armed Forces of the Federal Republic of Nigeria, President Muhammadu Buhari, while the chief host is, Mallam Nasir el-Rufai, Governor, Kaduna state.
+The reviewing officer for the parade is the Commander in Chief of the Armed Forces of the Federal Republic of Nigeria, President Muhammadu Buhari, while the chief host is governor of Kaduna State, Mallam Nasir El-Rufai.

 The passing out parade of the Course 8 officers will be preceded tomorrow, August 30, 2019 by a pre-graduation cocktail party for the cadets and their parents, at NDA Cadets Mess, Ribadu Campus, Kaduna.

-He further noted that he EFCC is optimistic that the 328 new officers will further boost the anti-corruption crusade of the Commission.
+He further noted that the EFCC is optimistic that the 328 new officers will further boost the anti-corruption crusade of the commission.

 MOST READ